martinmoene/nonstd-lite/README.md

 # nonstd-lite - Parent of *-lite repositories, a migration path to post-C++98 library features via polyfills.

+There's now the [nonstd-lite](https://github.com/nonstd-lite) organisation account, where _lite_ projects and issues may eventially migrate to.

 Please note that the various _lite_ projects are standalone projects, each a single-file header-only C++ library, without any dependencies other than the standard library.

 Issues of collective interest to these projects are collected in [nonstd-lite-project](https://github.com/martinmoene/nonstd-lite-project).